ikondrasovas/ikondrasovas.github.io/_posts/2016-06-30-Obfuscating.md

 But if we must embed both in our library, the alternative is [security through obscurity](https://en.wikipedia.org/wiki/Security_through_obscurity), meaning we must find a clever way to hide either or both inside our library.

 We could use a [substitution cypher](https://en.wikipedia.org/wiki/Substitution_cipher) or mathematical operation.
-I read many people bleaming such approaches, with the argument they are not safe and should not be even considered.
-In my opnion, security is like quality.
+I read many people blaming such approaches, with the argument they are not safe and should not be even considered.
+In my opinion, security is like quality.
 High quality or low quality depends on the final usage.

 ## Obfuscators